-Whether your child is a literacy superstar or has areas in which she struggles, once you’ve found out more about how and what she reads, consider making a few family updates to better support her needs.
+Whether your child is a literacy superstar or has areas in which they struggle, once you've found out more about how and what they read, consider making a few family updates to better support their needs.
 Here are a few ideas:

 Parenting today is full of high-stress acronyms and figures.
-Do your child a favor: when you’re served up his or her reading level, turn it into an opportunity to push past the label and tune into the reader behind it.
+Do your child a favor: when you're served up their reading level, turn it into an opportunity to push past the label and tune into the reader behind it.